of the Arrow History

 [ Top ]

-Washita Lodge has four major events a year.
-These are Helpful Day, Spring Fellowship, Section Conclave, Fall Fellowship, and Winter Banquet.
+Washita Lodge has seven major events a year.
+These are Spring Ordeal Weekend, Spring Fellowship, Section Conclave, Fall Ordeal Weekend, Fall Fellowship, Lodge Leadership Development and Winter Banquet.